 The Cabinet Office report, which followed up on the Brown-Browne report, in fact represented a first concrete step towards the NGJ’s autonomy from the IoJ and involved a reclassification exercise which established the staff structure that would have been needed for that purpose.
 David Boxer’s proposal for dual heads was not accepted, as the position taken was that this would pose an inherent conflict.
 Instead, the new staff structure was headed by an Executive Director, to whom the Chief Curator and a Director of Finance and Administration (an upgrade from the original Deputy Director post) would report.
 The accounts department was also expanded and several posts were added, or upgraded, in the curatorial department.

 While this presented a major and welcome rationalization of the staff structure, which gave the NGJ more de facto autonomy from the IoJ in its operations than the other IoJ divisions, the perceptions about the Chief Curator inevitably remained.
-Many saw the Executive Director as merely the administrator and fundraiser whose job it was to support the work of the Chief Curator, who was the real person in charge, which represents a limited understanding of the role of a museum director.
-Dr Boxer also continued to serve on the NGJ Board until 2012, which only reinforced those perceptions It should have been clear that this, along with the failure to make adjustments to the Chief Curator post to reflect the changes in authority and responsibilities, was a sure recipe for future conflict.
+Many saw the Executive Director as merely the administrator and fundraiser whose job it was to support the work of the Chief Curator, who was the real person in charge, which represents a limited and inaccurate understanding of the role of a museum director and one which was furthermore driven by the personal status of David Boxer.
+Dr Boxer also continued to serve on the NGJ Board until 2012, which only reinforced those perceptions.
+It should have been clear that this, along with the failure to make adjustments to the Chief Curator post to reflect the changes in authority and responsibilities, was a sure recipe for future conflict.

 While the National Library forged ahead with its autonomy from the IoJ, the NGJ’s process was subject to multiple stops and starts.
 Why exactly this happened is something that would require further investigation but the Executive Director position was activated in 2004.
 Dr Boxer was offered the post but declined and the first Executive Director was an external recruit, Dr Jonathan Greenland, a Welsh art historian who had recently married Edward Seaga’s niece, Dr Rebecca Tortello, and who was previously employed as Academic Programs Coordinator at the Brooklyn Museum (a 2016 advertisement for, presumably, the same post gives an idea of what this post involved).
 It is no secret in the art world that the working relationship between Dr Greenland and Dr Boxer was stormy and Dr Greenland eventually resigned in 2008.
 I became Executive Director in July 2009 and very soon similar problems occurred.